 Enroll in the Southwest Dining Rewards program and earn Rapid Rewards points for dining out at participating restaurants.
 Link up to 6 credit cards to your account to maximize your potential!

-Of course, the points you earn in Southwest Dining Rewards are on top of any points you earn just for paying with rewards credit cards…using this method, you can really make out like a bandit!
+Of course, the points you earn in Southwest Dining Rewards are on top of any points you earn just for paying with rewards credit cards.
+This means if you use the Chase Sapphire Preferred® Card, you can earn 2X points per $1 on top of the points you’d earn from the dining program.

 Using Those 100k+ Southwest Rapid Rewards Points